 –sunburst mirror frame (You can use any similar mirror as long as the mirror can be taken out or carefully broken out so that you can use the frame.)

-–ceiling flush mount light small enough to sit inside your mirror frame hole.
+–ceiling flush mount light small enough to sit inside your mirror frame hole

 -screws and a drill

 Now, since we are talking about removing and installing light fixtures, you can either do this project in tandem with an electrician, a family member or friend that has experience, or follow Mandi’s guide to hardwiring light fixtures yourself!

-OK, so, depending on the method you choose, you’ll need to remove the existing light fixture.
+Depending on the method you choose, you’ll need to remove the existing light fixture.
 Since I chose a light that was a few inches smaller than the mirror frame, I needed to paint the ceiling area that would be showing in between the fixture and the mirror.

 For the mirror frame, I bent back the tabs that were holding the mirror in place and removed the mirror and cardboard backing from the middle.
 All it needed was a coat of the same gold spray paint so they would all look like one unit and it was ready to hang!

 Either way, don’t forget when redecorating a space to look up every once in a while.
 There’s plenty of ways to change up your space on the ceiling too! xo.
 Laura